DanScottNI/capistrano-drupal/README.markdown

 This gem provides a number of tasks which are useful for deploying Drupal projects.

-Credit goes to railsless-deploy for many ideas here.

 ## Installation
 These gems must be installed on your system first.

 * capistrano
 * rubygems
-* railsless-deploy

 You can check to see a list of installed gems by running this.